Frustrated Quantum Magnetism on Complex Networks: What Sets the Total Spin

 More importantly, Fig.~\ref{fig:randgraph}(c) shows that $S_{\text{total}}$ is not sensitive to the frustration level of a graph but rather to its heterogeneity and assortativity \cite{Newman2002}.
-We look at three measures of frustration \cite{Aref2017}: (1) the frustration index $N_f$, which is the minimum number of bonds one needs to cut to make the graph bipartite \cite{Bipartivity_2003, Aref2017, Aref2018}, (2) the number of triangles, which is a more local measure, and (3) the average path length (number of hops) between two nodes, which controls how strongly a given spin can affect any other spin in the network, adding to the level of frustration.
+We look at three measures of frustration \cite{Aref2017}: (1) the frustration index, which is the minimum number of bonds one needs to cut to make the graph bipartite \cite{Bipartivity_2003, Aref2017, Aref2018}, (2) the number of triangles, which is a more local measure, and (3) the average path length (number of hops) between two nodes, which controls how strongly a given spin can affect any other spin in the network, adding to the level of frustration.
 Surprisingly, we find that all three measures have weak or no correlation with $S_{\text{total}}$.
-Instead, $S_{\text{total}}$ is correlated with the amount of heterogeneity and assortativity: The former is quantified by $\Delta k$, the spread in the number of neighbors across the network \cite{Dynamics_book}, whereas the latter keeps track of degree-degree correlation, i.e., whether high-degree nodes connect to high-degree nodes $(A>0)$ or to low-degree nodes $(A<0)$ \cite{Newman2002}.
-Figure~\ref{fig:randgraph}(c) tells us that the magnetization is larger for more heterogeneous graphs where high-degree nodes link to low-degree nodes.
-Below we systematically vary these structural properties in turn to make sense of the correlations.
+Instead, $S_{\text{total}}$ is correlated with the amount of heterogeneity and assortativity: The former is quantified by $\Delta k$, the spread in the number of neighbors \cite{Dynamics_book}, whereas the latter keeps track of degree-degree correlation, i.e., whether high-degree nodes connect to high-degree nodes $(A>0)$ or to low-degree nodes $(A<0)$ \cite{Newman2002}.
+Figure~\ref{fig:randgraph}(c) tells us that $S_{\text{total}}$ is larger for more heterogeneous graphs where high-degree nodes link to low-degree nodes.
+Below we vary these structural properties in turn to make sense of the correlations.

-The strongest correlation seen in Fig.~\ref{fig:randgraph}(c) is with the total spin for (classical) Ising spins on the same network.
-The latter is given by an optimal bipartition (also known as the max-cut problem \cite{Bipartivity_2003, 2008_RMP}), where one divides the spins into two oppositely aligned groups $A$ and $B$ so as to maximize the number of $A$-$B$ bonds.
-As shown in Fig.~\ref{fig:randgraph}, this bipolar state overestimates $S_{\text{total}}$ for the Heisenberg spins, especially at larger $\bar{k}$.
-Nonetheless, it is useful for interpreting some of the results.
+We also find a strong correlation ($\sim 0.6$) with the magnetization, $S^z_{\rm total}$, of Ising spins on the same graph.
+The latter is given by an optimal bipartition (known as the max-cut problem \cite{2008_RMP}), where one divides the spins into oppositely aligned groups $A$ and $B$ so as to maximize the number of $A$-$B$ bonds.
+As shown in Fig.~\ref{fig:randgraph}, such a bipolar state overestimates $S_{\text{total}}$ for the Heisenberg spins, especially at larger $\bar{k}$.
+Nonetheless, the major variations with structural properties are reflected in this purely topological metric.
+Note the solution to the max-cut problem is generally not unique, in which case we take the average $S^z_{\rm total}$ over the degenerate manifold.

+\textit{Importance of heterogeneity}|Suppressing heterogeneity results in the family of random regular graphs, where each spin has the same degree $k$.
+Figure~\ref{fig:heterogeneity}(g) shows that for $k = 4$ one almost always has $S_{\text{total}} = 0$, and the same holds for $k \neq 4$ (see SM \cite{SuppMat}).
+This strong result shows that heterogeneity is essential for a nonzero total spin.